Shop RNIB Donate now

 What do we mean by making video games accessible to gamers with sight loss?

 Sight loss is a spectrum, encompassing everything from nearly full vision to none whatsoever.
-Within the medium of videogames, these differences in vision levels also mean that players will end up relying on differing strategies and feature sets to play the titles they want to enjoy.
+Within the medium of videogames, these differences in vision levels also mean that gamers will end up relying on differing strategies and feature sets to play the titles they want to enjoy.

-For players with usable or residual vision, among other adjustments, this could be high contrast modes that allow characters and important interactable objects to stand out from the environment or increasing text sizes to allow the smaller fonts in titles to be more easily read.
+For gamers with usable or residual vision, among other adjustments, this could be high contrast modes that allow characters and important interactable objects to stand out from the environment or increasing text sizes to allow the smaller fonts in titles to be more easily read.

 For gamers with no usable vision, features that can assist include menu and user interface (UI) narration (where items that are navigated through are spoken aloud), audio cues that play to indicate button prompts and navigational assists that allow the player to traverse the environment without the need for sighted assistance through automatic turning of the camera to point to the next objective, to name just a few examples.